wuyucheng2002/wuyucheng2002.github.io/_pages/about.md

 Before that, I received my B.E. degree from Shanghai University of Finance and Economics in 2023, supervised by Prof. <a href="http://simecv.sufe.edu.cn/page.aspx?id=54" target="_blank">Xiao Han</a>.

-My research mainly focuses on machine learning and data mining, especially for graph data, including privacy protection techniques and representation methods.
+My research mainly focuses on data mining, including privacy protection techniques and representation methods.

 <br/>

 What's New
 ======
 * February 1, 2024.
-Our paper about graph contrastive learning is accepted by WWW 2024 Research Track.
+One paper about graph contrastive learning is accepted by WWW 2024 Research Track.

 <br/>